-On July 7, 1972, Lisa Deshaun Leslie was born.
-She is an American former professional basketball player.
+On July 7, 1972, Lisa Deshaun Leslie, an American former professional basketball player, was born.

-In 1986, Lisa Leslie continued her education by enrolling at Morningside High School in Inglewood, California, making an immediate impact on the basketball program and joining the volleyball team and track and field.
+In 1986, Lisa Leslie enrolled at Morningside High School in Inglewood, California, and immediately impacted the basketball program.

-In July 1989, Lisa Leslie, at 17, participated in the second Junior World Championship in Bilbao, Spain, as the youngest player on the USA Basketball Women's Junior National Team, averaging 13.3 points and 7.0 rebounds per game.
+In July 1989, Lisa Leslie participated in the second Junior World Championship held in Bilbao, Spain as a member of the USA Basketball Women's Junior National Team.

-In 1989, Lisa Leslie, as a sophomore, led her high school team to the California state championship.
+In 1989, as the team's leading scorer and rebounder, Lisa Leslie led her high school team to the California state championship.

-In 1990, Lisa Leslie tied the national record for points scored by a high school basketball player with Cheryl Miller, scoring 101 points in the first half of a game, leading her team to a state championship.
+In 1990, Lisa Leslie tied the national record for points scored by a high school basketball player with Cheryl Miller, scoring 101 points in the first half of a game.

-In 1991, Lisa Leslie was honored with All-Pac-10 recognition and became the first player in Pac-10 history to earn first team all four years and earn the Pac-10 Rookie of the Year award and was also honored as the national freshman of the year.
+In 1991, Lisa Leslie was the first player in Pac-10 history to obtain first team all four years and earn the Pac-10 Rookie of the Year award.
+Leslie also earned the national freshman of the year award.

 In 1992, Lisa Leslie competed with USA Basketball as a member of the Jones Cup Team that won the Gold in Taipei.